-Trump Sees Ivanka Trump As His ‘Prize Possession’ Claims CNN Anchor
+Trump Sees Ivanka Trump As His ‘Prized Possession,’ Claims CNN Anchor

 A discussion on Donald Trump’s relationship with his oldest daughter Ivanka Trump spawned some strong statements on Wednesday night between two CNN personalities.
 CNN’s Kristen Powers said that Donald Trump doesn’t realize his daughter “isn’t that impressive to people,” and he treats her as if she is his “prized possession.”

-The discussion also entailed comments from Anderson Cooper, who said: “She’s been this kind of prop and instrument for him most of her life.”
+The discussion also entailed comments from Anderson Cooper, who said, “She’s been this kind of prop and instrument for him most of her life.”
 These comments spawned from the topic they were discussing, which was Ivanka going to meetings with her father.
 It seems that they feel Ivanka going to her father’s meetings isn’t considered a normal thing to do, despite the president’s daughter being part of the White House team.

 Cooper weighed in by saying people wouldn’t be looking at the situation as being normal if Chelsea Clinton shadowed her mother Hillary Clinton in meetings.
 Powers, who was once a Fox News contributor, said that Trump holds Ivanka as a “prized possession” and he is very proud of that possession.

-She went on to convey that she doesn’t think that Trump realizes how people are not as blown away when Ivanka shows up that Trump would like to think.
-He doesn’t understand that her presence isn’t that impressive to folks and when she does show up, “nobody cares,” said Powers.
+She went on to convey that she doesn’t think that Trump realizes how people are not as blown away when Ivanka shows up as Trump would like to think.
+He doesn’t understand that her presence isn’t that impressive to folks, and when she does show up, “nobody cares,” said Powers.
 Mocking an Ivanka-like reception in Trump’s mind she said, “Oh my gosh, Ivanka’s here!
 This is so amazing!”

 Ivanka Trump interrupted a key White House meeting, and Republicans were not happy https://t.co/67CSUMwFXq pic.twitter.com/ehwX1KPrSo